-PESM 599 ORAL AND WRITTEN

-COMPREHENSIVE EXAMINATION - 0 semester hours
+PESM 599 ORAL AND WRITTEN COMPREHENSIVE EXAMINATION - 0 semester hours of the program coordinator.

 An oral and written examination to assess the candidate's overall knowledge of course work pursued in the graduate program, and his/her ability to apply this knowledge to designated sets of circumstances.